thehxdev/dsa/data-structures/vector/README.md

-# Vector
+# Vector (Needs review)

 A **generic** implementation of vector (Dynamic Array) data structure.

 If You want to store multiple data types at once in one vector, set vector type to `VOID_T` when initializing or creating new vector.